 Audience:

 Suitable for high school and college students--undergraduate through graduate studies.
-This case is especially useful for study in environmental studies, energy, energy policy, American Indian studies, and environmental justice.
+This case is especially useful for study in environmental studies, energy, energy policy, American Indian studies, mathematics, and environmental justice.

 Implementation:

 This case can be taught in a single class session by assigning students to read it as homework and come prepared to consider a selection of the discussion questions.